substratusai/kubeai/docs/backends.md

 Lingo backends are expected to serve models via an OpenAI-compatible API.

+## Routing

 Lingo will select a backend based on the `X-Model` header or the `.model` field in the JSON request body.

 ## Deployments

+Lingo manages the replicas of Kubernetes Deployments.

 Annotations: